jospueyo/singularity-guide/examples/1-example-postgis-container.md

 # example of successful container creation and usage
-A user needed a remote service running:
+A researcher needed a remote service running:
 - postgresql
 - postgis